 The Qianlong Emperor had a particular love of jade, and at his death was said to have 30,000 jades in his collection.
 Supposedly, all new finds of jade were reported to him, so that he could choose whether the piece should be carved under imperial auspices and enter the imperial collection.
 He established jade workshops in the imperial palace grounds, as well as specialist centres in Suzhou and Yangzhou.
 He wrote innumerable poems about his jades, many of which were inscribed by the imperial craftsmen onto the jades themselves.

 The Qianlong Emperor's military campaigns included the conquest of the jade-producing area of Khotan.
 He also received tribute from the Mughal jade workers, whose works he admired and had copied at his court.
 During his reign many 'auspicious' jades were made, incorporating the punning rebuses that are a feature of the Chinese language.

 The Qianlong Emperor also promoted a renewed interest in archaistic jades.
-Many decorative pieces survive from this period, including men's belt accessories and ladies' hair ornaments and jewelry.
+Many decorative pieces survive from this period, including men's belt accessories and ladies' hair ornaments and jewellery.
 Large – even huge – jade boulders were commissioned, depicting the stories and legends of Chinese history.
-Jadeite from Burma also began to be used for jewelry and exquisite carvings, incorporating jades
+Jadeite from Burma also began to be used for jewellery and exquisite carvings, incorporating jades

 of brilliant hues.

 Towards the end of the Qing dynasty, with growing political unrest in China, jade working suffered a serious decline.
 Today, jade continues to be worked, and a high level of artistry can still be seen occasionally, but many jades are mass-produced.
 Jade is still seen today as containing properties that promote good health, luck and protection, and many older Chinese will have some piece of jade about their person.

 What is jade?